firozkhan18/technologies-notes/react-new.md

 Below are the main benefits of React Router V4 module,

 1. In React Router v4(version 4), the API is completely about components.
-A router can be visualized as a single component(&lt;BrowserRouter&gt;) which wraps specific child router components(&lt;Route&gt;).
+A router can be visualized as a single component(<BrowserRouter>) which wraps specific child router components(<Route>).
 2. You don't need to manually set history.
-The router module will take care history by wrapping routes with &lt;BrowserRouter&gt; component.
+The router module will take care history by wrapping routes with <BrowserRouter> component.
 3. The application size is reduced by adding only the specific router module(Web, core, or native)

 [**⬆ Back to Top**](#table-of-contents)